acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-Specifies if the popup is opened or not.
-Use it together with the [onClose](#event-onClose) event, by setting it to `false` when the popup closes.
+Specifies if the component is opened or not.
+Use it together with the [onClose](#event-onClose) event, by setting it to `false` when the component closes.
 ### itemHeight {#opt-itemHeight}

 number